daixtrose/k3s-ssh-service-demo/README.md

 ## Summary

-A demo of a k3s cluster running pods accessible via ssh and with distinct IPs or names
+A demo of a k3s cluster running pods accessible via ssh and with distinct IPs or names.
+This code is derived from an [example](https://gist.github.com/jpetazzo/63ad363937ce5b7d48ed4af8e06fe38b) provided by [Jérôme Petazzoni](https://jpetazzo.github.io/).

 ## Basic Setup of k3s